sebvc/Resume/README.md

 ## For You
 This Resume, and more specifically this Repo, is **Open-Source, _not_ Open-Contribution**, similar to [SQLite](https://www.sqlite.org/copyright.html) and [Litestream](https://github.com/benbjohnson/litestream/commit/a8d63b54aa5bd2d9639af01e1e0c2098a65b323a#diff-b335630551682c19a781afebcf4d07bf978fb1f8ac04c6bf87428ed5106870f5R121).

-I want people to freely be able to access and modify my Repo and my Resume as a template to improve their own, but not directly affect/change my original Personal copy.
+I want people to freely be able to access and modify my Repo and my Resume as a resource and template to improve their own, but not directly affect/change my original Personal copy.
 That is the Reason for the [BSD 3-Clause License](./LICENSE.md), it is freely and easily permisive, but unless allowed by myself, my name must be removed from redistributions of the material.

 I encourage you to Feel Free to leave suggestions, comments, and/or even endorsemnts in your own words, but any direct contributions (such as merges and Pull Requests) will most likely be ignored.